Dissecting Supervised Contrastive Learning: Preliminaries

 We denote the unit-hypersphere (in $\bbR^h$) of radius $\rho>0$ by $\bbS^{h-1}_\rho = \{x \in \bbR^h: \|x\|=\rho \}$; in case of $\rho=1$, we write $\bbS^{h-1}$.
-The map $\enc_{\theta}: \mcX \rightarrow \mcZ \subseteq \R^h$ identifies an encoder (see \S\ref{sec:introduction}), parametrized by a neural network with parameters $\theta$; we write $Z_{\theta} = \big(\enc_{\theta}(x_1), \dots \enc_{\theta}(x_N)\big)$ as the image of $X$ under $\enc_{\theta}$.
-When required (e.g., in \S\ref{subsection:analysis_sc}), we denote a batch by $B$, and identify the batch as the multi-set of indices $\lmset n_1,\ldots,n_b \rmset$ with $n_i \in [N]$.
-For our analysis of the supervised contrastive loss, in \S\ref{subsection:analysis_sc}, we assume $b\geq 3$.
+The map $\enc_{\theta}: \mcX \rightarrow \mcZ \subseteq \R^h$ identifies an encoder (see \cref{sec:introduction}), parametrized by a neural network with parameters $\theta$; we write $Z_{\theta} = \big(\enc_{\theta}(x_1), \dots \enc_{\theta}(x_N)\big)$ as the image of $X$ under $\enc_{\theta}$.
+When required (e.g., in \cref{subsection:analysis_sc}), we denote a batch by $B$, and identify the batch as the multi-set of indices $\lmset n_1,\ldots,n_b \rmset$ with $n_i \in [N]$.
+For our analysis of the supervised contrastive loss, in \cref{subsection:analysis_sc}, we assume $b\geq 3$.

-Under the assumption of a \emph{powerful enough encoder}, i.e., a map $\enc_\theta$ that can realize every possible geometric arrangement, $Z_\theta$, of the representations, we can decouple the loss formulations from the encoder.
-This facilitates to interpret $Z_\theta$ as a \emph{free configuration} $Z=(z_1,\ldots,z_N)$ of $N$ labeled points (hence, we can omit the dependency on $\theta$).
+Under the assumption of an \emph{ideal encoder}, i.e., a map $\enc_\theta$ that can realize every possible geometric arrangement $Z_\theta$ of the representations, we can decouple the loss formulations from the encoder.
+This facilitates to interpret $Z_\theta$ as a \emph{free configuration} $Z=(z_1,\ldots,z_N)$ of $N$ labeled points (hence, we can omit the dependency on $\theta$). .1cm